LuisaGroup/LuisaCompute/README.md

 ## Documentation/Tutorials

 Sorry that we are still working on them.
-Currently, we would recommand you to read the original [paper](https://luisa-render.com) and learn the basic usages through the examples.
+Currently, we would recommand reading the original [paper](https://luisa-render.com) and learning through the examples.

 If you have any problem or suggestion, please just feel free to open an [issue](https://github.com/LuisaGroup/LuisaCompute/issues) or start a [discussion](https://github.com/LuisaGroup/LuisaCompute/discussions).
 We are very happy to hear from you!